Unpaid HOA Dues In [market_city]

 Homeowner Protections Under Michigan Law: Knowing Your Rights and Limitations

-• Rights: You have the right to access association records, attend meetings, and vote on community issues.
+• Rights: You can read the group’s records, attend meetings, and cast votes on issues that affect the neighborhood.

 Understanding these regulations can help you avoid disputes with your HOA.
 Staying compliant with legal standards protects your rights and preserves your community’s value.